sreeise/graph-rs-sdk/README.md

 ## OAuth - Getting Access Tokens

+The crate is undergoing major development in order to support all or most scenarios in the Microsoft Identity Platform where its possible to do so.
+The master branch on GitHub may have some unstable features.
+Any version that is not a pre-release version of the crate is considered stable.

 Use application builders to store your auth configuration and have the client handle the access token requests for you.